MichaelKim0407/wordpress-docker/README.md

 3. Add a cron job to renew your certificate (see below)

+4. Add a cron job to backup your website (see below)

 ## Alternative installation without SSL

 (If you know what you are doing...)